 PTX-022 leverages Palvella’s proprietary QTORINTM technology, which enables distribution of rapamycin into the basal keratinocytes which harbor the mutant keratin genes that are the primary defect in pachyonychia congenita.
 It also provides significant stability for high-concentration formulations at room temperature.

-We’re currently enrolling U.S. participants for the VALO Study, a Phase 2/3 multicenter clinical study evaluating the safety and efficacy of PTX-022 (QTORINTM rapamycin) in adults with moderate to severe pachyonychia congenita (PC).
-The trial will require up to 6 clinic visits and includes travel assistance if required.
+We have completed enrollment for the VALO Study, a Phase 2/3 multicenter clinical study evaluating the safety and efficacy of PTX-022 (QTORINTM rapamycin) in adults with moderate to severe pachyonychia congenita (PC).
+To stay updated on our progress, please complete the form below.

 Able and willing to comply with all protocol-required activities